Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 The *AI Audio Analytics PaaS* provides a ready-to-use platform that, thanks to AI-based algorithms on audio sources, allows the identification of unique features from audio streams using preloaded AI models.
 These features allow the identification of a person's voice, noises, and possible anomalies in the monitored environment.

 The *AI Video Analytics PaaS* is a ready-to-use platform with pre-trained algorithms that leverage computer vision techniques, capable of processing and understanding visual information present in two-dimensional images or video sequences.

+The Audio and Video analytics services are sized and offered for single streams.
+Each audio/video stream consists of 24 x 365G.

 #### Features and Advantages